Monday

 Note on variants:

-The last line of this quatrain reads the same in Dashti and Saidi (above) as well as in Forughi-Ghani (117), Hedayat (73) and Whinfield (283).
-In the first line, Forughi, Hedayat and Whinfield agree with Saidi's reading کوزه گری, kuze gari -- 'a potter' ; Hedayat has budam instead of raftam.
-In the second line, Forughi, Hedayat and Whinfield read: گویا و خموش, guyaa wo khamosh - 'speaking and silent'; Forughi and Whinfield, along with Saidi above, have identical 3rd lines.
-Hedayat has instead: هر یک بزبان حال با من گفتند, har yak bezabaan-e haal baa man goftand -- 'every one spoke to me like they would speak if they could speak.'
+The last line of this quatrain reads the same in Dashti and Saidi (above) as well as in Forughi-Ghani (117), Hedaayat (73) and Whinfield (283).
+In the first line, Forughi, Hedaayat and Whinfield agree with Saidi's reading کوزهگری, kuzegari -- 'a potter' ; Hedaayat has budam instead of raftam.
+In the second line, Forughi, Hedaayat and Whinfield read: گویا و خموش, guyaa o khamush - "speaking and silent"; Forughi and Whinfield, along with Saidi above, have identical third lines.
+Hedaayat has instead: هر یک بزبان حال با من گفتند, har yek bezabaan-e haal baa man goftand -- "every one spoke to me like they would speak if they could speak" or does it simply mean they spoke to the point, to the emotion or sentiment felt?

 Translation & Discussion of the quatrain:

-In the latinization of the Persian in this quatrain, I have preferred the endrhyme -osh over -ush because -osh more closely represents Khayyam's day; however, as I have said previously, I have not yet tried to approximate classical speech throughout this weblog, which I may correct at a later date.
 1. In the warehouse of the potters I went last night 2.
-I saw two thousand pots speakers of silence -- I believe this means that they broke their silence by speaking out -- they emerged from silence, they spoke be zabaan-e haal, in language and sentiment which speaker and hearer of this quatrain know the pots would have expressed 3.
-This pot to that pot said over and over on the boil/This pot to that pot spoke boiling over and over and over ...
-4. Where is the potter and the buyer and the seller -- I emphasize 'and' since the conjunction و, o/wo/yo is in this mesra' uncharacteristically 'long' and will receive stress, which to my untrained ears, ironically links the three together, sarcastically may be a better word -- the potter, the seller and buyer who in the end are all broken under the march of fate.
+I saw two thousand pots speakers of silence -- I believe this means that they broke their silence by speaking out -- they emerged from silence, they spoke be zabaan-e haal, in language and sentiment which speaker and hearer of this quatrain would know the pots would have expressed 3.
+This pot to that pot said over and over on the boil/This pot to that pot spoke at the boiling point ...
+4. Where is the potter and the buyer and the seller -- I emphasize 'and' since the conjunction و/o is in this mesraa‘ uncharacteristically "long" and will receive emphasis, which to my untrained ears, ironically links the three together, sarcastically may be a better word -- the potter, the seller and buyer who in the end are all broken under the march of fate.
 I am curious about Hazhir Teimourian's rendering of this quatrain (I have just received his Omar Khayyām: Poet, Rebel, Astronomer, Sutton Publishing, 2007):

 To a potter's shop did I go last night,